sharmaeklavya2/theoremdep-source/includes/packing/1d/karmarkar-karp.md

 ## Correctness, running time and approximation

-Since an FPTAS exists for 1D knapsack, it is possible to approximately fractionally solve the config LP.
+Since an FPTAS exists for the configuration LP, we can obtain a feasible solution to the configuration LP of objective value at most $\lin(I) + 1$.

 Let there be $t$ invocations of large-bin-pack where $\Size(I) \ge 10$.